Parrot-Developers/groundsdk-manifest/EULA.md

 violates any applicable law or regulation and more generally, assist or allow anyone to do anything that the EULA prohibits You from doing.

-## 3. Reservation of Rights
+## 3. Reservation of rights

 You acknowledge and agree that the form and nature of the SDK that PARROT provides may change without prior notice to You and that future versions of the SDK may be incompatible with applications developed on previous versions of the SDK.
-You acknowledge and agree that PARROT may stop providing the SDK or any features of the SDK permanently or temporarily to You or users generally at PARROT’s sole discretion, without prior notice to You.

 ## 4. Your Application Product and Use of the SDK

 4.1 Your Application Product shall belong to You exclusively.

-4.2 You are solely liable for access to: (a) any data, content, or resources that You create, transmit, or display through the Applications Product You develop on or with the SDK, and for the consequences of Your actions by doing so; and (b) any breach of Your obligations under this EULA, any applicable
+4.2 You are solely liable for : (a) access to any data, content, or resources that You create, transmit, or display through the Applications Product You develop on or with the SDK, and for the consequences of Your actions by doing so; and (b) any breach of Your obligations under this EULA, any applicable